Breeze/breeze.github.io/doc-net/nuget-packages.md

 ### For .NET Core (versions 2 through 7) and Entity Framework Core (2 through 7)

-> Note: Version 7.x of each package is for .NET 7,  whereas Version 6.x is for .NET Core 6, Version 5.x is for .NET Core 5, Version 3.x is for .NET Core 3 and Version 1.x is for .NET Core 2.
+> Note: Version 7.1+ of each package is for .NET 5, 6, and 7, whereas Version 3.x is for .NET Core 3.1 and Version 1.x is for .NET Core 2.
 Please note that only the Version 3 and later packages will be upgraded in the future.
 No further support for the .NET Core 2 packages will occur.

 - [Breeze.AspNetCore.NetCore](https://www.nuget.org/packages/Breeze.AspNetCore.NetCore/)
 - [Breeze.Core](https://www.nuget.org/packages/Breeze.Core/)